k0retux/fuddly/docs/source/disruptors.rst

 --------------------------------------------------

 Description:
-  Perform alterations on typed nodes (one at a time) according to its type and various complementary information (such as size, allowed values, ...).
+  Perform alterations on typed nodes (one at a time) according to:

+    - their type (e.g., INT, Strings, ...)
+    - their attributes (e.g., allowed values, minimum size, ...)
+    - knowledge retrieved from the data (e.g., if the input data uses separators, their symbols are leveraged in the fuzzing)
+    - knowledge on the target retrieved from the project file or dynamically from feedback inspection (e.g., C language, GNU/Linux OS, ...)

+  If the input has different shapes (described in non-terminal nodes), this will be taken into account by fuzzing every shape combinations.

+  Note: this disruptor includes what tSEP does and goes beyond with respect to separators.

 Reference:
   :class:`framework.generic_data_makers.sd_fuzz_typed_nodes`